Blog

 5. Explore hybrid work arrangements

-Desk sharing can be a good fit for companies implementing hybrid work arrangements, where employees split their time between working in the office and remotely.
+Workspace sharing can be a good fit for companies implementing hybrid work arrangements, where employees split their time between working in the office and remotely.
 In such arrangements, not all employees need a dedicated desk, and sharing desks can help optimize the use of office space.
-It is essential to consider the company’s work culture, the nature of employees’ work, and their preferences to determine the best desk sharing strategy.
+It is essential to consider the company’s work culture, the nature of employees’ work, and their preferences to determine the best sharing strategy.

 6. Plan for implementation

-Before implementing desk sharing, creating a clear plan for how it will work is crucial.
+Before implementing space sharing, creating a clear plan for how it will work is crucial.
 The plan should include scheduling, cleaning protocols, expectations for employees, and the management of shared resources.
-One of the solutions for managing desk sharing is to use a desk booking system.
+One of the solutions for managing sharing is to use a desk booking system.
 Employees can reserve the desk in advance and ensure that desks are available when needed.
 Planning for implementation with a desk booking solution will ensure a smooth transition and help avoid potential issues that may arise during the process.

 The rise of hybrid work arrangements has led many businesses to adopt desk sharing.
 This practice does have some significant benefits, such as the ability to save space and money.
 But it also has drawbacks, like a tendency to create more disruption.
-But every company should identify the best desk sharing practice for itself and its employees according to the company culture, values, and strategy.
+But every company should identify the best sharing practice for itself and its employees according to the company culture, values, and strategy.

 If your company decides to adopt the desk sharing policy, we will gladly help you make it happen.